Visiting Kings Dominion with Little Kids

 7. Park hours are 11-7, and the gates open 30 minutes prior to opening to keep the crowds smaller at the entrance.
 Arrive before 11:30 so you can be the first ones in the park!

 8. Bring a stroller for anyone 5 and under.
-You can also rent a single stroller for $14.15 or a double for $18.87.
+You can also rent a single stroller for $17 or a double for $22.
+We love our double stroller.

 9. Bring backup!
 If you have multiple children under 5, it will be so helpful to have another adult with you.
 Some of the children's rides have a height minimum even if an adult is riding too!
 During our visit, we had two adults, so we could swap out on rides with each child.

 10. Bring fans, cooling towels and sunscreen.
 It can get really hot in the park during the summer.
-Our handheld fans were lifesavers!
+Our handheld misting fans were lifesavers, and I always attach these fans to our stroller in the summer.
 We used our cooling towels to sit on during rides, too.
 The seats get hot!

-12. Soak City opens on Saturday, June 19.
+12. Soak City opens on Saturday, May 28 through Monday, May 30 for Memorial Weekend.
+The waterpark opens for the season on Saturday, June 11 (12-6pm).
 The water park has water slides, a lazy river, a lagoon, and a wave pool!

 Also, check out the Frequently Asked Questions on Kings Dominion's website for more helpful facts.